azuchowski21/PillarKata/README.md

-# PillerKata
+# PillarKata
-This is the test kata for Piller
+This is the test kata for Pillar